Barnaderg

 Barnaderg Castle was a 16th-century stronghold of the O'Kelly clan.

-In June 2008, a €1.5m extension was opened at Barnaderg National School, which has 87 pupils.
+A national school was built in Barnaderg in 1895.
+A new school was opened in 1973 and the old school became Barnaderg Community Centre.
+In June 2008, a €1.5m extension was opened at Barnaderg National School.
 In addition to the development of new classrooms, library, offices and other rooms, refurbishment of the existing building were carried out.
+As of October 2025, Barnaderg National School has 84 pupils, 6 teachers and 4 special needs assistants.